 Are you a proprietor of a small business with cash flow challenges?
-Have you received advertisements about merchant cash advances in the mail and are considering the offer?
-Before making a decision, you should be aware of the costs and other alternatives like business debt consolidation.
+Have you received advertisements about merchant cash advances in the mail?
+Before considering the offer, you should be aware of the costs and other alternatives like business debt consolidation.

-It is a known fact that starting and operating a small business can be a risky proposition.
+Starting and operating a small business can be a risky proposition.
 With sales being highly variable and costs fluctuating, a predictable and stable balance sheet is rare.
-So when a merchant needs money fast without having to provide collateral (like their home), a type of financing option called a merchant cash advance (MCA) can be quite attractive.
+So, when a merchant needs money fast without having to provide collateral (like their home or business property), a type of financing option called a merchant cash advance (MCA) can be pretty attractive.
 Companies like PayPal and Square have entered this space.

-A merchant cash advance is not technically a loan, although it is similar.
-Think of it as a payday loan for businesses.
-A company lends money to a cash-strapped business in exchange for future earnings.
+A merchant cash advance isn’t a loan.
+It’s a cash advance where a company lends money to a cash-strapped business in exchange for future earnings.

-The way it works is that a merchant cash advance company provides a sum of money to a business, and in return, the business agrees to give the company a percentage of the business’ credit card revenue.
+A merchant cash advance company provides a sum of money to a business.
+In return, the business agrees to give the company a percentage of its credit card revenue.
 This definition is how merchant cash advances have worked historically.
-The arrangement was strictly one between the payment processor that clears and settles credit card payments and the merchant.
-The processor is then repaid by taking a percentage of the merchant’s future sales.

-This initial structuring of the cash advance has now been surpassed in popularity by an Automated Clearing House or ACH withdrawal advance.
+This initial structuring of the cash advance has now been surpassed in popularity by an automated clearing house or ACH withdrawal advance.
 In this case, the upfront cash is repaid by debits directly drawn from the merchant’s bank account.
-Ironically, this connection with the bank is the source of the problem when the merchant experiences money problems.

 How Merchant Cash Advances Are Calculated